|42 STARS, AN UNOFFICIAL STAR COUNT, ON AN ANTIQUE AMERICAN FLAG WITH SCATTERED STAR POSITIONING, 1889-1890, WASHINGTON STATEHOOD

 Mounting: The flag was mounted and framed within our own conservation department, which is led by expert staff.
 We take great care in the mounting and preservation of flags and have framed thousands of examples.

 The background is 100% cotton twill, black in color.
 The modern burled wood molding that has a Ralph Lauren sensibility, with a worn surface that is somewhat reminiscent of old leather.
 Spacers keep the textile away from the glazing, which is U.V. protective glass.
 Feel free to contact us for more details.

-Condition: There is extremely minor foxing and staining and there are a couple of tiny, pinprick-sized holes.
-Many of my clients prefer early flags to show their age and history of use.
+Condition: There is minor water staining and oxidation.
+Many of my clients prefer early flags to show their age.

 |Collector Level:||Beginners and Holiday Gift Giving|